jpgoldberg/python-hostname/docs/source/index.rst

 should raise :class:`hostname.exception.DigitsOnlyError`.

-The full list of expections is documented in
+The full list of expections is documented in :doc:`exceptions`.